jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Simpsons + Animals

-Ok, last thing - what's the confidence level distribution for images that are completely different.
+Last thing - what's the top prediction confidence distribution for images that are completely different.
 This should give us a proxy for how both methods deal with complete garbage thrown at them.
+This is the problem ML models in the wild face - you train them to learn specific patterns and send them into the deep end where they have to deal with completely unseen data.

 &nbsp;
 <p align="center">